skrattaren/apf.rst/apf.rst

 - [p.
 45/45] "'Of course I'm sure,' snarled the leader.
 'What did you expect, three bears?'"

-  Another fairy tale reference, this time to "`Goldilocks and the Three Bears`_".
+  Another fairy tale reference, this time to **Goldilocks and the Three Bears**.

 - [p.
 46/46] "'Someone's been eating my bed,' he said."

-  A mixture of "someone's been eating my porridge" and "someone's been sleeping in my bed", both from the "`Goldilocks and the Three Bears`_" fairy tale.
+  A mixture of "someone's been eating my porridge" and "someone's been sleeping in my bed", both from the **Goldilocks and the Three Bears** fairy tale.

 - [p.
 47/47] "Illuminated Mages of the Unbroken Circle"

-  An organisation with this name is also mentioned in the "`Illuminatus!`_" trilogy by Robert Shea and Robert Anton Wilson.
+  An organisation with this name is also mentioned in the **Illuminatus!** trilogy by Robert Shea and Robert Anton Wilson.

 + [p.
 57/57] "The universe, they said, depended for its operation on the